marcloeb/rareskills/SecurityMonth/rsWeek 5 - Ethernaut/EN_17_SolidityUnderstanding.md

-# Ethernaut 17: Recovery - understanding Interfaces
+# Ethernaut 17: Recovery - understanding generating addresses

+Addresses of generated smart contracts can be predicted.

 ## The Task Intro